-Frequent urination can be a symptom of many different problems.
+Frequent urination can be a symptom of many different problems from kidney disease to simply drinking too much fluid.
 When frequent urination is accompanied by fever, an urgent need to urinate, and pain or discomfort in the abdomen, you may have a urinary tract infection.
 Other possible causes of frequent urination include:

 Prostate problems.
 An enlarged prostate can press against the urethra (the tube that carries urine out the body) and block the flow of urine.
 This causes the bladder wall to become irritable.
 The bladder begins to contract even when it contains small amounts of urine, causing more frequent urination.